 - Get answers to basic questions & check your calendars

 - Activate 1000s of skills and games.

 - Create and listen to shopping lists, to-do lists, and reminders.

 - Call, text, or drop-in on friends & family if they have the Alexa app or compatible Alexa speaker/s.

 - Control smart home devices and create location based routines (Alexa uses your phone's GPS to activate devices when you're leaving or coming home).

-That's a ton of things to use your Echo Auto for though they vary in reliability.
-I think the music playback controls, podcasts, news and Audible commands work best with to-do lists, reminders, and shopping lists coming in at a close 2nd.
+That's a ton of things to use your Echo Auto for, though they vary in reliability.
+I think the music playback controls, podcasts, news and Audible commands work best with to-do lists, reminders, and shopping lists coming in at a close second.